$D^*_{(s)}\to P$ form factors and their applications to semi-leptonic and non-leptonic weak decays: Numerical results and discussions

 In Tables \ref{Dstar} and \ref{Dss+}, we list the branching ratios of the non-leptonic decays $D^{*} \rightarrow PM$ and $D^{*}_s \rightarrow PM$, respectively, where the uncertainties arise from the full widths of the charmed mesons $D^{*}_{(s)}$ and the shape paramerters of the initial and final state mesons.
-Numerically, we adopt the Wilson coefficients $a_{1}$=1.2 and $a_{2}$=-0.5 \cite{ChangYang}.
+Numerically, we adopt the Wilson coefficients $a_{1}=1.2$ and $a_{2}=-0.5$ \cite{ChangYang}.
 The following are some comments: \begin{enumerate} \item The branching ratio of the decay $D^{*+}_{s}\to \eta \rho^{+}$ is four orders of magnitude larger than that of the decay $D^{*+}\to \eta \rho^{+}$.
-It is mainly because that the decay width of the $D^{*+}$ meson $\Gamma_{D^{*+}}$ is about $6.8\times10^{2}$ times larger than $\Gamma_{D^{*+}_s}$.
-Furthermore, the former channel has an enhancement factor $|V_{cs}/V_{cd}|^2\approx20$ compared to the latter decay.
-Although CKM matrix elements of the decay $D^{*0}\rightarrow K^{-} \rho^{+}$ are much larger compared with those of the decay $D^{*+}_{s}\rightarrow K^{0} K^{*+}$, the promotion to the branching ratio from the CKM factors is almost canceled out by the large decay width $\Gamma_{D^{*0}}$.
-So the branching ratios of these two decays are close to each other. \item The branching ratios of the $D^{*0}$ and $D^{*+}$ decays to the same isospin final states should be almost equal.
-While the $D^{*+}$ meson decays are dynamically induced by both external and internal $W$ emission interactions, which are destructive each other.
+This is mainly because the decay width of the $D^{*+}$ meson $\Gamma_{D^{*+}}$ is approximately $6.8\times10^{2}$ times larger than that of $\Gamma_{D^{*+}_s}$.
+Furthermore, the former channel has an enhancement factor $|V_{cs}/V_{cd}|^2\approx20$ compared with the latter decay.
+Although the CKM matrix elements of the decay $D^{*0}\rightarrow K^{-} \rho^{+}$ are much larger than those of the decay $D^{*+}_{s}\rightarrow K^{0} K^{*+}$, the promotion to the branching ratio from the CKM factors is almost canceled out by the large decay width $\Gamma_{D^{*0}}$.
+Hence, the branching ratios of these two decays are close to each other. \item The branching ratios of the $D^{*0}$ and $D^{*+}$ decays to the same isospin final states should be almost equal.
+On the other hand, the $D^{*+}$ meson decays are dynamically induced by both external and internal $W$ emission interactions, which are destructive to each other.
 This reason induces the hierarchical relationship, $\mathcal{B}r(D^{*+}\to \bar K^0 M)<\mathcal{B}r(D^{*0}\to K^- M)$ with $M$ referring to $\pi^+, K^+, \rho^+$ and $K^{*+}$.
 The branching ratios of the decays $D^*_{(s)}\to PK^*(\rho)$ are always larger than those of the corresponding decays $D^*_{(s)}\to PK(\pi)$.
-It is because that there are three partial amplitudes for the former, while only the p-wave amplitude contributes to the latter.
-It is worth mentioning that our predictions for the branching ratios of the decays $D^{*0}\rightarrow K^{-} \rho^{+}$, $D^{*0}\rightarrow K^{-} \pi^{+}$, $D^{*+}\rightarrow \bar K^{0}\rho^{+}$ and $D^{*+}\rightarrow \bar K^{0}\pi^{+}$ are comptable with the results obtained in the NF approach \cite{ChangYang}, which are listed in Table \ref{Dstar}. \item It is noticed that some of the non-leptonic $D^{*+}_{s}$ decay channels are most likely to be observed in the future collider experiments.
-Especially, the decay $D^{*+}_{s}\rightarrow \eta \rho^{+}$ has the largest branching ratio with $10^{-6}$ order, which will be within the measurement precision and capability of BESIII experiments in the near future. \item In order to cancel out a large part of the theoretical and experimental uncertainties and SU (3) symmetry breaking effect, it is helpful to consider the ratios of the branching ratios, such as \begin{footnotesize}
+This is because there are three partial amplitudes for the former, whereas only the p-wave amplitude contributes to the latter.
+Note that our predictions for the branching ratios of the decays $D^{*0}\rightarrow K^{-} \rho^{+}$, $D^{*0}\rightarrow K^{-} \pi^{+}$, $D^{*+}\rightarrow \bar K^{0}\rho^{+}$ and $D^{*+}\rightarrow \bar K^{0}\pi^{+}$ are comptable to the results obtained by the naive factorization (NF) approach \cite{ChangYang}, which are listed in Table \ref{Dstar}. \item Some of the non-leptonic $D^{*+}_{s}$ decay channels are most likely to be observed in future collider experiments.
+In particular, the decay $D^{*+}_{s}\rightarrow \eta \rho^{+}$ has the largest branching ratio with an order of $10^{-6}$, which will be within the measurement precision and capability of the BESIII experiment in the near future. \item To cancel out a large part of the theoretical and experimental uncertainties and SU (3) symmetry breaking effect, it is helpful to consider the ratios of the branching ratios, such as \begin{footnotesize}

 \end{footnotesize} where the uncertainties from the transition form factors are cancelled. \end{enumerate}